 The alternative is the draft/voucher system which is supported in 1.3 for all non-inventory transactions and will be supported for inventory transactions in 1.4.
 In this system, in the paper world, the clerk fills out a piece of paper with the information that will be entered as an invoice, and this is eventually gets entered and checked by someone else.
 Both papers are kept in paper systems for reconciliation purposes but typically we tend to assume they are the same (this may be changing and we may be keeping both copies if they are changed in the future).
 In this model, the voucher is not an invoice.
-It is simply a piece of paper that represents what will be on the invoice.
 It is subject to review, and may ultimately be denied.